How can I reduce employee turnover?

 It is a well-known fact that high rates of employee turnover can be detrimental to a growing business.
 Not only does the company have to spend time and money training new employees, but they also lose the knowledge and experience of the previous hires who left.
-There are many effective strategies for decreasing employee turnover, and it starts with creating a workplace that employees want to stay in.
+There are many effective strategies for decreasing and preventing employee turnover, and it starts with creating a workplace that employees want to stay in.

 What is employee turnover?

 Employee turnover refers to the number of employees who have left a company over a certain period of time.
-There are many different factors that can contribute to employee turnover, such as low pay and poor working conditions.
+There are many different factors that can contribute to employee turnovers, such as low pay and poor working conditions.

 In addition, some individuals may leave their jobs simply because they are unhappy or dissatisfied with their work situation.
 As a result, it is important for employers to carefully track and analyze their turnover rate so that they can make changes if necessary.

-How do you calculate employee turnover rate?
+How do you calculate an employee turnover rate?

 The employee turnover rate is a measure of how often employees leave an organization.
 It is calculated by dividing the number of employees who have left the organization in a given time period by the average number of employees employed during that time period.